fgregoretti/Cpp-AIF/doc/cue_chaining_doc/cue_chaining.md

 unsigned int cue2 = 0;
 unsigned int reward = 0;
 ```
-we can set up the true initial State accrodingly.
+we can set up the true initial State accordingly.
 We define a vector of object `States`

 ```c++
   std::vector<States*> __S;